 Road bike geometry

 Different types of road bikes will have geometries that focus on whichever style of riding they are intended to do.
-The most common design focus categories are racing and endurance with subcategories like bikes focusing on climbing and aero performance
+The most common design focus categories are racing and endurance with subcategories like bikes focusing on climbing and aero performance.

 There inevitably will be a little blurring of the lines between categories.
 When we say “racing bike” we are referring particularly to the bikes that are designed to be ridden by professionals and amateur cyclists looking to compete and test themselves.
 Bikes like the Pinarello Dogma line and the top-of-the-line Colnagos.
 These are bikes that will have what is called a very aggressive geometry intended to help the rider get into an aerodynamic position that will still be comfortable enough to allow the rider to put out the best power possible.

-Geometry that is racing-oriented will have a longer reach and low stack, and encourage the rider to spend a lot of time in the handlebar drops which will be both more aero and while allowing for greater control.
+Bike geometry that is racing-oriented will have a longer reach and low stack, and encourage the rider to spend a lot of time in the handlebar drops which will be both more aero and while allowing for greater control.
 How low and aero you can go with your geometry will depend on how flexible you are, and whether you will be focusing on your performance in racing situations.

 For riders more concerned with maximizing their long distance riding, an endurance-oriented bike with less aggressive geometry numbers will be more appropriate.
 Oftentimes these types of bikes will have a higher stack and shorter reach that will allow the rider to sit in a more upright position, which will be more comfortable over the course of many hours in the saddle.

 Lightweight or aero?
+Choose the frame geometry

 Whether a bike is intended to be a lightweight climbing bike or aerodynamic racing bike will also impact the types of decisions designers will make when settling on the frame geometry.
 For instance, a climbing bike will frequently have the type of geometry that will enhance its snappiness when climbing out of the saddle, things like steeper seat angles and shorter chainstays to make sure acceleration is instantaneous.